The-Virtual-Desktop-Team/Virtual-Desktop-Optimization-Tool/README.md

  [Windows 10 Release Information](https://docs.microsoft.com/en-us/windows/release-health/release-information)
  [Windows 11 Release Information](https://docs.microsoft.com/en-us/windows/release-health/windows11-release-information)

-**NOTE:** This script now takes just a few minutes to complete on the reference (gold) device.
-The total runtime will be presented at the end, in the status output messages.

-A prompt to reboot will appear when the script has completely finished running.
-Wait for this prompt to confirm the script has successfully completed.

-The "-verbose" parameter in PowerShell directs the script to provide descriptive output as the script is running.

 ## Dependencies

  1. LGPO.EXE stored in the 'LGPO' folder.

+ > [!NOTE]
- **[NOTE]** We may move away from the using LGPO.exe to apply policy settings at some point.
-The preferred methods to apply policy settings are:

-    1. Use a domain-based Group Policy Object (GPO).
+ > We may move away from the using LGPO.exe to apply policy settings at some point.
+The preferred method to apply policy settings are to use a domain-based Group Policy Object (GPO).

  1. Previously saved local group policy settings, available on the GitHub site where this script is located.
  1. The PowerShell script file 'Windows_VDOT.ps1'.